sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Plan_and_Portfolio_Management_with_Azure_Boards.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will complete the following exercises:

--   Manage teams, areas, and iterations
--   Manage work items
+-  Exercise 0: Configure the lab prerequisites
--   Manage sprints and capacity
+-  Exercise 1: Manage Agile project
--   Customize Kanban boards
--   Define dashboards
+-  Exercise 2: Define dashboards
--   Customize team process

-## Estimated timing: 60 minutes
+## Estimated timing: 45 minutes

 ## Architecture Diagram